 There has always been some degree of confusion regarding the difference between hemp and marijuana.
 The two plants are, in fact, mutually exclusive.
 Marijuana is not hemp and vice versa.
 Hemp, for instance, is one the oldest domesticated crops in the world.
 Fabrics have been found containing hemp from as far back as 8,000 B.C., according to the Columbia History of the World.

-Hemp contains very little of the active ingredient that produces the psychoactive impacts of marijuana, THC.
+Hemp contains very little of the active compound that produces the psychoactive effects of marijuana, THC.
 There is typically less than 1 percent THC (tetrahydrocannabinol) found in hemp.
-So if you are looking to get high using hemp, it is doubtful to happen.
-Trying to use hemp to get a buzz will only result in you going to bed with a chronic headache.
+So if you’re looking to get high using hemp, I wouldn’t count on it.
+Trying to use hemp to get high will prove fruitless, wasteful, and disappointing.

 The Renewable Product

 Hemp can be utilized in an almost limitless number of renewable products.
 It has historically been used for the foundational raw materials that support these products.
 Additionally, the seeds and flowers from hemp are routinely used in health foods and organic substances.
 You’ll likely find hemp fibers and stalks in clothes, office paper, plastics, biofuel, and construction material- among many others.

-In a report released in 2016, the Hemp Association of America (HIA) placed an estimated value of hemp related products, sold in the U.S., at $688 million.
+In a report released in 2016, the Hemp Association of America (HIA) placed an estimated value on hemp-related products sold in the U.S., at $688 million.
 Hemp is a highly sought after material for farmers.
 It has been found to consume CO2, slow down soil erosion and detoxify the ground.
 The results are precious nutrients that have been broken down into the ground; especially after harvest.
-Also, hemp does not require as much water to grow and is therefore far more environmentally welcoming than most other crops and contains no pesticides.
+Also, hemp does not require as much water to grow and is therefore far more environmentally welcoming than most other crops, and requires little to no pesticide use.

 The Illegal Plant